gp-8/DevOps/use-cases/use-case-24.md

-# USE CASE: 24 The population of people, people living in cities, and people not living in cities in each country..
+# USE CASE: 24 The population of people, people living in cities, and people not living in cities in each country.

 ## CHARACTERISTIC INFORMATION